Bi-Frobenius quantum complete intersections with permutation antipodes: Introduction

 5pt

 This paper aims to study and construct bi-Frobenius quantum complete intersections.
 If $A$ admits such a structure, then $A$ has some remarkable properties.
-For example, the canonical Nakayama of $A$ is of order $2$: this is not true in the general case (see Proposition \ref{thenecessity} and Remark \ref{N2}).
+For example, the canonical Nakayama automorphism of $A$ is of order $2$: this is not true in general (see Proposition \ref{thenecessity} and Remark \ref{N2}).
 A key step of constructing bi-Frobenius algebra structure on $A$ is the one of comultiplication, such that $A$ becomes a bi-Frobenius algebra.
-Since actions of antipodes of all the known bi-Frobenius algebra structures on $A$ are given by scalar multiplications, on the standard basis $\mathcal B$, up to a permutation $\pi$ in the symmetric group $S_n$, we introduce the notion of a permutation antipode (see Definition \ref{perS}).
+Since actions of antipodes of all the known bi-Frobenius algebra structures on $A$ are given by scalar multiplications, on the standard basis $\mathcal B$, up to a permutation $\pi$ in the symmetric group $S_n$, we study a permutation antipode (see Definition \ref{perS}).
 Such a permutation $\pi$ is compatible with the structure coefficients $({\bf q, a})$ of $A$ (see Definition \ref{compatible}, Theorem \ref{thmperS}, and Proposition \ref{2perS}).
-For quantum affine spaces, an analogue of compatible permutation has been already used, e.g. in \cite{KKZ2010}, \cite {Ga2013}, \cite{CPWZ2016}, and \cite{BZ2017}.
+For quantum affine spaces, an analogue of compatible permutation and the automorphisms of permutation type have been already studied, e.g. in \cite{KKZ2010}, \cite {Ga2013}, \cite{CPWZ2016}, and \cite{BZ2017}.
+See also Remark \ref{rmka>2}.

 5pt

 The main result Theorem \ref{mainthm} gives a necessary and sufficient condition, such that $A$ admits a bi-Frobenius algebra structure with permutation antipode.
 This condition involves

 where $\pi$ is a compatible permutation in $S_n$ (for details see Remark \ref{rmkcommutator} and Subsection 2.5).
 This element $q_\pi\in\mathbb K$ is in fact $1$ or $-1$ (see Lemma \ref{lemmaI}(4)).
 Then $A = A({\bf q,a })$ admits a bi-Frobenius algebra structure with permutation antipode if and only if there exist a compatible permutation $\pi\in S_n$ with $\pi^2 = \Id$ and $c_i\in\mathbb K, \ 1\le i\le n$, such that